Faye Tozer: Film and theatre

 Tozer has combined a pop career with theatre work and acting.
 In 2004 she made her professional musical-theatre debut in a national tour of Andrew Lloyd Webber's one-woman musical Tell Me on a Sunday.
 She and Patsy Palmer alternated in the role.
 Tozer toured with the musical Love Shack, which also featured former pop singers Jon Lee and Noel Sullivan, and soon after starred as Jubilee Climax in a production of Saucy Jack and the Space Vixens at The Venue Leicester Square in London's West End.

 In 2006 she toured in a production of Me and My Girl, acted in the film Lady Godiva Back in the Saddle and appeared in the charity fitness DVD The Allstar Workout.
 In 2007, Tozer appeared in a production of Dial M for Murder and in October began touring with the production Over the Rainbow – the Eva Cassidy Story playing Eva Cassidy.
 At Christmas 2007, she appeared in the pantomime Aladdin at the Theatre Royal, Newcastle.

 Over Christmas 2008, Tozer played alongside X Factor finalist Ray Quinn in Aladdin, at the Broadway Theatre in Peterborough.
-Tozer has filmed roles in the independent films Kung Fu Flid & Mixed Up.
+Tozer has filmed roles in the independent films Kung Fu Flid and Mixed Up.
 In 2010, Tozer appeared in "In The Spotlight – Songs From The Musicals" which completed a UK tour, directed by Karen Edwards and choreographed by Tom Gribby.
 In December 2010 she starred in Aladdin at the Grove Theatre in her home town of Dunstable.

 In 2011 Tozer starred alongside her fellow Steps group member Ian "H" Watkins in a UK premier tour of Rhinestone Mondays.
-The musical was the first Country and Western to be produced with Tozer playing the part of Annie.
+The musical was the first Country and Western to be produced, with Tozer playing the part of Annie.
 In 2013 Tozer starred in the musical The Tailor-Made Man at the Arts Theatre in London's West End for a limited 8-week run.
 She played the part of silent movie star Marion Davies.
 Tozer has played the role of Miss Hedge in Everybody's Talking About Jamie in London's Apollo Theatre in the West End.

 Television

 Tozer appeared on the fifth series of Big Star's Little Star with her son Benjamin.

-She also placed third in a celebrity edition of Four Weddings losing out to Michelle Marsh.
+She also placed third in a celebrity edition of Four Weddings, losing out to Michelle Marsh.

 In 2017, Tozer was one of four contestants on season 7, episode 8 of The Celebrity Chase, progressing to the episode's Final Chase.

-From September 2018, Tozer participated in the sixteenth series of Strictly Come Dancing where her professional dance partner was Giovanni Pernice.
-The couple were joint runners up in the final.
+From September 2018, Tozer participated in the sixteenth series of Strictly Come Dancing, where her professional dance partner was Giovanni Pernice.
+The couple were joint runners-up in the final.

 She appeared on a celebrity special of the classic game show Catchphrase, with Sir Chris Hoy, Martine McCutcheon and hosted by Stephen Mulhern all trying to guess the familiar phrases.